CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Related Work

 \subsection{Carbon Capture Systems}

 An intuitive approach to reduce the concentration of carbon dioxide in the troposphere is removing it.
 To this aim, different types of technologies are proposed in the literature.
-Rubin \emph{et al.} \cite{rubin2012outlook} analyzed three major solutions, i.e., pre-combusion capture, post-combustion capture, and oxy-combustion capture.
+Rubin \emph{et al.} \cite{rubin2012outlook} analyzed three major solutions, namely, pre-combusion capture, post-combustion capture, and oxy-combustion capture.
 In power plants, the captured carbon dioxide can be piped off-shore or injected in underground locations with proper geological properties \cite{wilberforce2021progress}.
 The storage of carbon dioxide in fractured rocks was investigated by Romano \emph{et al.} \cite{romano2025evaluation}.

 Nature-based solutions to carbon capture also exist and are divided into two macro-groups.
-The first group comprises the terrestrial carbon sinks such as forests, urban parks, green roofs, and green facades, while the second group comprises water bodies such as lakes and rivers \cite{pereira2024nature}.
+The first group comprises of terrestrial carbon sinks such as forests, urban parks, green roofs, and green facades, while the second group comprises of water bodies such as lakes and rivers \cite{pereira2024nature}.
 In particular, the effectiveness of urban parks in the Italian city of Rome was deepened by Gratani \emph{et al.} \cite{gratani2016carbon}.

 Microalgae are attracting attention because of their high efficiency in carbon absorption compared to other plants and because of their use as biomass at the end of their life \cite{zhou2017bio,tsai2017potential}.
 However, most of algal studies are currently limited to laboratory conditions \cite{yang2024carbon}.
+In this paper, we design a network involving a carbon sink and find an optimal absorption rate of carbon to recover the pre-industrial era reference condition.
+We do not assume any particular carbon capture system to perform the optimal absorption rate.